avo-hq/docs.avohq.io/docs/3.0/stimulus-integration.md

 ```

 Done 🙌 Now you have a controller connecting to a custom [Resource tool](./resource-tools) or [Avo tool](./custom-tools) (or Avo views).

+## StimulusJS in actions

+Currently, Avo doesn't support the use of StimulusJS in the same manner in action modals.
+Please follow [this](https://github.com/avo-hq/avo/issues/2811) issue to get updates on when it will be available.

+This is not very prio on our near roadmap, but we will take a contribution in the form of a PR or a sponsorship in order to prioritize it on our end.